Coosos/IpFilterBundle/README.md

     range_class:          Acme\IpBundle\Entity\Range
 ```

 If you have your own managers, you can use them.
-They just need to implement `SpomkyLabs\IpFilterBundle\Model\IpManagerInterface` or `SpomkyLabs\IpFilterBundle\Model\RangeManagerInterface`.
+They just need to implement `Coosos\IpFilterBundle\Model\IpManagerInterface` or `Coosos\IpFilterBundle\Model\RangeManagerInterface`.

 ```yml
 # app/config/config.yml